valkey-io/valkey-doc/docs/reference/modules/modules-api-ref.md

                                     uint64_t subevent,
                                     void *data);

-The 'ctx' is a normal Redis module context that the callback can use in order to call other modules APIs.
+The 'ctx' is a normal Valkey module context that the callback can use in order to call other modules APIs.
 The 'eid' is the event itself, this is only useful in the case the module subscribed to multiple events: using the 'id' field of this structure it is possible to check if the event